cncf/toc/reviews/graduation-vitess.md

 **Production usage by three independent users**

 Vitess can be classified as both a middleware and orchestration system for managing sharded MySQL systems.
-It depends on a MySQL-like database (most deployments currently use MySQL 5.7) and a topology server (etcd is now the default, but zookeeper and consul are also supported).
+It depends on a MySQL-like database (most deployments currently use MySQL 5.7) and a topology server (etcd is now the default, but ZooKeeper and Consul are also supported).

-Adoption depends on a high degree of trust from users, since Vitess sits in front of the database and connectivity from applications to the database depend on Vitess being available.
-Vitess unavailability would correspond with a production outage for most of our users.
+Adoption depends on a high degree of trust from users, since Vitess is responsible for the integrity and durability of canonical data, and connectivity from applications to the database depend on Vitess being available.
+Vitess unavailability generally causes a production outage for most users.

 Several Vitess users have been featured in CNCF case studies: